kaificial/queensu-webring/README.md

 Your PR will be reviewed and merged if you meet the eligibility requirements and your site contains no inappropriate content.

 ## Widget Examples
-Every personal site is unique, so feel free to customize the widget to match your design!
-Here are starter templates using the white icon:
+Below is a starter template using the white icon for Computing students.
+Each program has slight variations of this template:

 ### HTML
 ```html